 Fat: The fat content of all the samples were estimated by using the method of (NIN, 2003).
 Fat content of the samples was estimated on Sox plus system which works on the principle of improved Soxhlet method.

 Principle: Fats and fatty acids are the esters of glycerol.
 Oil from food is solubilized in petroleum ether and then diluted off completely to estimate the crude fat in the sample.
 One gram of moisture free sample was taken in a thimble.
 The thimble was inserted in the thimble holder to be kept in an already weighed extraction flask and poured 80ml petroleum ether in the beaker.
 The Extraction flask was loaded in the system and the temperature was set at 100 ͦC. The process was left to operate for one hour.
 The temperature was raised, to the recovery temperature which twice the initial was boiling temperature, rinsing was done 3-4 times in order to collect the remaining fat in the sample.
 Extraction flask was then cooled, and ether was removed by heating.
 The thimble holders were removed from extraction flask and the extraction flask were weighed.
-The Fat content was expressed in gram per 100 gram of the sample.
+The Fat content was expressed in gram per 100g of the sample.
 The amount of fat present in the sample was calculated using the following formula:

 Fat (g/100g) = Weight of flask with extracted fat (g) – Weight of empty flask (g) Weight of sample taken (g) x 100